 Early 2016, the couple met Rachel – a fellow board game obsessive.
 Rachel trained and worked as a Food Technology teacher and then perfected those skills to become a professional cake baker, so you know her baked goodies are incredible.
 Rachel’s dream has always been to open her own café with delicious home-baked treats.
 After visiting a fellow board games café in Oxford, she got thinking about how well this would go down in Liverpool and the rest is history.
 The cakes are all homemade in the kitchen and new flavours are constantly being created, from probably the best brownies in the world to the divine vegan golden syrup cake, your sweet tooth will find it hard to choose.

 Whenever possible, the team try to source products locally from their unique coffee blend to their milk provider.
 All the Pale Ales are made right here in Liverpool and people talk about their toilet – you’ll have to visit to find out more!
 So whether you’re a hardcore gamer or just want to dabble into the hobby, you will have a blast at Sugar and Dice.
 The friendly staff love recommending board games to groups and will happily teach you the rules so you can start enjoying yourself as soon as you take a seat.
 With such a wide range of games including card games, strategy based games, cooperative games and dexterity games, there really is something for everyone.
-Better yet, there’s a free cup of tea or coffee for Independent Liverpool card holders when playing a game.
 The only advice we have for you… Keep an eye on the person who wants to be the banker in Monopoly…